 The before photo of this 1910 farmhouse shows a dark, enclosed and uninviting porch.
 The boxy shape doesn't lend itself well to ample furniture space for family gatherings.
-The dated exterior looks completely different after its home remodeling plans.
+The dated exterior looks completely different after its front porch ideas come to life.

 A makeover added Victorian style and more space for outdoor living and entertaining.
 The peaked roof entryway and gazebo with turret roof both feature hanging baskets overflowing with shade-loving flowers.
-This remodeled porch is ready for spring and summer nights.
+This new porch design is ready for spring and summer nights.

 You don't need a full front porch remodel to upgrade the look of your home.
 Make your porch pop with a gorgeous exterior color scheme.
 Get our tips for choosing new paint colors.